 How do I calculate what size generator I need in South Africa?

 Add up the wattage of all appliances you want to run simultaneously.
-Divide by your power factor (typically 0.8) to get running kVA.
-For motor loads — fridges, pumps, air conditioners — multiply their watts by 3 and add to account for the starting surge.
-Apply a 25% safety margin, then select the next standard size above that figure.
-This calculator does all of this automatically.
+Divide by your power factor (typically 0.8) to get the running kVA.
+Add a 25% safety margin.
+For motor loads — fridges, pumps, air conditioners — multiply their running watts by 3 to account for the starting surge, then select the generator size that handles whichever is larger: the running kVA or the peak starting demand.

 What is the difference between kW and kVA on a generator?

-kW (kilowatts) is real power — the actual work delivered to your appliances. kVA (kilovolt-amperes) is apparent power — what the generator must produce, including reactive power from inductive loads like motors and transformers.
-The ratio is the power factor (typically 0.8).
-A 5kVA generator at 0.8 PF delivers 4kW of real power.
-Generators in South Africa are rated in kVA — always size in kVA, not kW.
+kW (kilowatts) is real power — the actual work done. kVA (kilovolt-amperes) is apparent power — what the generator must supply including reactive power from inductive loads like motors.
+The ratio between them is the power factor, typically 0.8 for mixed residential/commercial loads.
+A 5kVA generator at 0.8 power factor delivers 4kW of real power.
+Always size generators in kVA, which is how they are rated in South Africa.

 Why do motor loads need a larger generator than their wattage suggests?